Introduction

 Risk Factors:

-• Incidence and severity are related to the cumulative drug dose
+• Incidence and severity of symptoms is related to the cumulative dose:

 • Severe Vincristine related neuropathy associated with: